-Furthermore, the bill stipulates that county detention facilities are required to comply with any requests made by U.S. ICE, with certain exemptions for facilities where an ICE agent is stationed or where an employee is authorized to conduct immigration screenings.
-The definition of a "county detention facility" is also clarified to include any location used by a county sheriff's office for the confinement of individuals arrested for the outlined offenses.
-Overall, the bill aims to enhance cooperation between local detention facilities and federal immigration authorities.
+The bill also specifies that county detention facilities are required to comply with any requests made by U.S. ICE, with certain exemptions.
+These exemptions apply to facilities where a U.S. ICE agent is stationed or where an employee is authorized by U.S. ICE to conduct immigration screenings.
+Furthermore, the bill defines "county detention facility" as any location used by a county sheriff's office for the confinement of individuals arrested for the specified offenses, which include burglary, theft, larceny, shoplifting, assault on a law enforcement officer, and any offense resulting in death or serious bodily injury.

 Statutes affected: